servermon/servermon/doc/install.rst

 required for every environment.
 Which ones they are, and why, is specified in the corresponding sections.

-Server mon at this point it offers two applications
+Servermon at this point offers two applications

 1) A Web frontend to the Puppet database.
 2) hwodc: A simple datacenter hardware documentation database